An Aunt that lives with Thandi’s family has a cough that hasn’t gone away in a long time and she’s also lost lots of weight.

 Her parents tell her she has no symptoms of TB.
 She thinks the medicine makes her feel bad.

-The doctor says Thandi and her family no longer needs the preventative treatment and can stop taking it!
+The doctor said the Aunt no longer has TB and Thandi and her family no longer needs the preventative treatment and can stop taking it!

 Thandi develops a cough and the doctor says they need to do something called the Mantoux test or tuberculin skin test.